 The emergency dentist may also recommend an X-ray of the teeth.
 X-rays can help reveal problems located in the pulp of the teeth.
 If the pulp is unhealthy, it can lead to a crack.

-Types of Cracked Tooth Treated By Emergency Dentist Near Me
+Types of Cracked Tooth Treated

 Many different types of cracks vary in length, depth, and location on the tooth.
-Craze link is the smallest cracks and develops inside the tooth enamel.
+Craze link is the smallest crack and develops inside the tooth enamel.
 A person usually does not realize they have a craze line, and no treatment is required unless symptoms occur.
 Other types of tooth cracks include:

 - Oblique subgingival cracks-They goes beyond the gum line and can cause pain.
 They require dental treatment in which the tooth is restored.